Programme Start: 1 January 2019

 The programme's vision is "No boots on the ground, no hands on the log".

-The forestry sector faces some major challenges that are inter-related and will need to be overcome to capture the opportunities.
+The forestry sector faces some major challenges.
+These challenges are inter-related.
+The programme aims to help industry overcome these and to capture associated opportunities.
+The challenges are:

-Labour shortages both in harvesting and log transport are a major constraint on the industry.
-The increased harvest will require around 100 extra contracting crews and 700 additional workers from current levels (a 20% increase).
+- Labour shortages: New Zealand’s increased harvest will require around 100 extra contracting crews and 700 additional workers in both harvesting and log transport from current levels (a 20% increase).

-Rising costs leading to marginal forest profitability (especially in small-scale forests).
-Recent research by Crown Research Institute Scion indicates that, under current costs and prices, increased harvesting costs of $10 a cubic metre could result in 9% to 11% more of the small forest resource becoming uneconomic to harvest.
-These areas are unlikely to be completely harvested without a change in approach and technology.
+- Rising costs: Research indicates that increased harvesting costs of $10 a cubic metre could result in 9% to 11% more of the small forest resource becoming uneconomic to harvest.

-The sector's social licence to operate is threatened due to its poor safety record and environmental impact.
-This makes the sector less attractive for employment
+- Social licence: Threatened due to the industry’s poor safety record and environmental impact, making the sector less attractive for employment.

-Regulatory changes can affect forestry operations.
-For example, when recapture of chemical log fumigants (methyl bromide) becomes a requirement in 2020, it could double the cost of export log fumigation.
+- Law changes:g., when recapture of chemical log fumigants (methyl bromide) becomes a requirement, it could double the cost of export log fumigation.

 The programme has 3 interrelated work streams.